North Child by Edith Pattou (2003)

 The white bear carries her away to a magical castle where she has every luxury by day, but is troubled by night to find that a mysterious person lays down beside her, only to be gone again in the morning.
 Time passes, and her desire to see who her mystery bedfellow is overwhelms her, so one night she lights a candle and discovers it is a handsome young prince.
 He awakes when she drips candle wax on him, and cries out that she has failed him, for if she had lived with him one full year without looking on him he would have been released from the curse he was under - to be a bear by day and man by night.
 Now he will be taken to a witch’s castle 'east ‘o the sun and west ‘o the moon', and so he and the castle disappears.

-She sets off to find him, and with the help of the north, south and west winds, and the people she meets on the way, she finds the castle, where she breaks the curse (which involves washing the candlewax out of his shirt) and she and her prince escape.
+The heroine sets off to find him, and with the help of the north, south and west winds, and the people she meets on the way, she finds the castle, where she breaks the curse and rescues her prince.

 As mentioned in my first post, the myth of Cupid and Psyche is the oldest recorded story that this folktale originates from, as does Beauty and the Beast.
 Edith Pattou adds her own twists and new motifs to the story, including mapmaking and weaving, Inuit shamanism and Northern mythology.
 It’s a wonderful retelling, full of vivid description, memorable characters, and told in an interesting way by alternating the first-person viewpoint of five characters.